Brian Anderson Player Props: Brewers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 5.19 team ERA ranks 24th across all league pitching staffs.
+- The Red Sox have the 25th-ranked team ERA across all MLB pitching staffs (5.08).

-- Pivetta makes the start for the Red Sox, his fourth of the season.
-He is 0-1 with a 4.50 ERA and 16 strikeouts in 14 2/3 innings pitched.
+- Whitlock (1-1) makes the start for the Red Sox, his third of the season.

-- In his last appearance -- out of the bullpen on Thursday -- the righty threw 2/3 innings against the Minnesota Twins while surrendering hits.
+- In his last time out -- in relief on Saturday -- the right-hander tossed 2/3 innings against the Milwaukee Brewers while surrendering hits.

-- The 30-year-old has amassed an ERA of 4.50, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents have a .204 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.